bartificer/shownotes-misc/CCATP/ccatp-20220528-SecurityThinking.md

 ### 'See something, say something!'

 Finally, try to recruit your family and friends into the security fight by encouraging them to say something when they see something odd.
 Would you rather have 100 false positives or one false negative?
 In security, you want the former, not the latter.
 You might get 100 people telling you something odd happened but it's nothing to worry about.
-But the 101st person might tells you something that lets you see a ransomware gang's first toehold before they can establish a foothold and unleash hell. hTat's a massive win compared to the world where everyone's afraid if being wrong so you hear nothing until it's too late.
+But the 101st person might tells you something that lets you see a ransomware gang's first toehold before they can establish a foothold and unleash hell.
+That's a massive win compared to the world where everyone's afraid if being wrong so you hear nothing until it's too late.

 ## Stay Curious!